Lee-matod/GProfiles/README.md

 cargo run --release
 ```

+You can also move or create a shortcut to the `GProfiles.exe` executable file created under `/target/release`.

 # Features

-- Running processes detection.
+- Intuitive running processes detection.
-- Create a new profile from an executable.
-- Rename profiles.
-- Change the image of profiles.
-- Change the top-level executable path of profiles.
-- Delete profiles.
+- Easy profile customization (rename profiles, change icons, and more).
 - Built-in LGHUB restart button to apply changes.
+- Native executable icon transparency.

 # To-do

 While I personally consider this project as finished, there are a couple of additional feature I would like to include in the future.
 These are, in order of priority:

-1. Write an install script so GProfiles is easier to install on the user-end.
+1. ~~Write an install script so GProfiles is easier to install on the user-end.~~ I replaced this with a bundled executable.
 2. ~~Remove `processes` as a dependency and just use `sysinfo`.~~
-3. When creating a new profile, use its icon image as the default poster, rather than a preset image.
+3. ~~When creating a new profile, use its icon image as the default poster, rather than a preset image.~~
 4. Convert a custom application to an emulated installed application.
    - This would allow a banner to be used instead of a `.bmp` image for the profile.
    - An identifier should be placed in the JSON blob to ensure editing is allowed for future instances.